 What wireless accessories are compatible with Resound Key hearing aids?

 Resound wireless hearing aid accessories are designed to expand your hearing experience - making it even better.
 They work seamlessly with your Resound Key hearing aids and iPhone or Android smartphone to fit in with and enrich your lifestyle.

-Resound are inspired by how we hear and interact naturally with the world around us.
-That is why all Resound hearing aids are built on our unique Organic Hearing Philosophy, which emulates the natural hearing experience as closely as possible.
+The inspiration for all Resound's hearing solutions comes from how we hear and interact naturally with the world around us.
+That is why all ReSound hearing aids are built on Resound's unique Organic Hearing Philosophy, which mirrors the natural hearing experience as closely as possible.

-It constantly scans your environment and adjusts the sounds to help you hear people and enjoy the nuances of music and other audio, in different surroundings.
-The result is the best and most natural
+How does it do this?
+It constantly scans your environment and adjusts the sounds to help you hear people as well as enjoying the nuances of music, for example, in various surroundings.
+The result is the best and most natural sound experience.

 Do not spend hundreds of pounds without getting a second opinion from us.